Mission 89 and CPA UK launch the Global Thematic Report on Sport Trafficking at Houses of Parliament

 Mission 89 is the world’s only research, education, and advocacy organisation dedicated exclusively to combating human trafficking in, through, and around sport.
 Based in Geneva, Switzerland, we work in line with the UN Convention on the Rights of the Child, FIFA Article 19, and the UN Protocol to Prevent, Suppress and Punish Trafficking in Persons (the Palermo Protocol) to strengthen safeguarding systems, promote accountability, and influence policy reforms that protect minors and young migrant athletes worldwide.

-We produce the first and most comprehensive independent evidence base on sport trafficking — shaping global understanding, informing policymakers, and strengthening legal frameworks.
+We create the first and most comprehensive independent evidence base of sport trafficking to shape global norms for policymakers and legal frameworks.

 We equip athletes, families, coaches, federations, and communities with practical knowledge to identify risks, understand rights, and recognise warning signs before harm occurs.